-Adenosine is crucial for helping you get to sleep, but it also has a dark side.
-Too much adenosine or any disruption to the adenosine system can have a number of negative effects, including daytime tiredness, addiction, immune imbalances, asthma, and may even help cancer to spread.
-Learn about natural ways to lower adenosine activity in the body.
+Adenosine is crucial for helping you get to sleep, but too much adenosine or any disruption to the adenosine system can have a number of negative effects, including daytime sleepiness, addiction, immune imbalances, and asthma.
+It is even hijacked by growing tumors.
+Read on to learn more.

 Why Is Adenosine Important?

 Adenosine is an endogenous nucleoside found in every cell of the body.
-One of its key roles is to control the sleep-wake cycle, but it has a number of other functions, such as boosting blood flow, protecting the nerves and suppressing immune over-activity [R, R, R, R, R, R, R, R].
+One of its key roles is to control the sleep-wake cycle, but it has a number of other functions, such as boosting blood flow, protecting the nerves and suppressing immune over-activity [1, 2, 3, 4, 5, 6, 7, 8].

-Adenosine is sometimes referred to as a “master regulator” because it is involved in such a wide range of activities in the body [R+].
+Adenosine is sometimes referred to as a “master regulator” because it is involved in such a wide range of activities in the body .

 - Adenosine kinase (ADK)